csw-acm/gamedev/csharp.md

 The main IDE used for C# is Visual Studio.
 Its developed primarily for the Windows OS (its developed by Microsoft) but supports Mac as well.
 Simply download Visual Studio to allow for running and editing C# scripts.
 If you installed Unity, Visual Studio is generally included in the install.

 ## Basic Syntax
 C# functions very similarly to Java.
-If you have neve programmed in Java well then it'll be new, but thats ok!
+If you have never programmed in Java well then it'll be new, but thats ok!
 First lets look at the different variables we have in C#:
 ```c#
 string text = "Nugget";
 int number = 1;